 Stay: Seven Nights on the Mekong River, aboard APT’s RV AmaLotusDaily :

-Enjoy your morning on board at leisure, as you cruise towards the Vietnamese border.
-This afternoon, you might like to take in a fruit-carving demonstration by one of the ship’s chefs while border formalities are carried out and you cross into Vietnam.
-Alternatively, sit back and watch daily life unfold on the riverbanks - gliding between the two countries can be a distinct experience in itself - before enjoying dinner later this evening.
-After entering Vietnam, your ship will continue to cruise overnight towards Tan Chau.Daily :
+Your morning in Phnom Penh is free for exploration or relaxation.
+This afternoon, you might like to take in a fruit-carving demonstration by one of the ship’s chefs while border formalities are carried out as you cross into Vietnam.
+After entering Vietnam, your ship will continue cruising towards Tan Chau.Daily :

 The morning takes you towards the quaint town of Sa Dec as your ship cruises past scenes of charming rural life.
 This delightfully sleepy locale is where French writer Marguerite Duras met her Vietnamese-Chinese lover, Huynh Thuy Le.
 On arrival, tour Huynh Thuy Le’s old house and learn the story behind Marguerite Duras’ best-selling novel, ‘The Lover’.
 Later, pay a visit to a traditional Cao Dai temple.
 Watch visitors and pilgrims come and go, and appreciate the beauty of the building.
 This afternoon you continue to Cai Be.
 Once here, step ashore to visit the French Gothic cathedral as well as the colourful port area, which is filled with crumbling colonial buildings and delightful flowering gardens.
 Afterwards, you’ll visit a rice paper manufacturer and learn about how this traditional Vietnamese food is made.Daily :

 Your journey comes to an end after breakfast.
 Disembark the ship at My Tho Port and transfer to Ho Chi Minh City for your onward flight.Daily :